 Fun things to do in Traralgon – Jump and Climb Centre

-The newest attraction on the map in the Latrobe Valley is Jump and Climb Traralgon.
+The newest of Traralgon attractions on the map in the Latrobe Valley is Jump and Climb.
 Boasting the largest trampoline in Australia measuring 5 meters long by 5 meters wide.
 In all Jump and Climb has over 50 trampolines for your enjoyment.
 They are set up for tramp basketball and slam dunks.
 This can be great fun and one can live all their Jordon and Lebron dreams.
 Another favourite was the airbag jump and dodgeball.
 Launch yourself like a stuntman.
 For kids from 4 years up there is the clip and climb.
 16 different climbs will challenge everyone during the 1-hour sessions available.

 You are given a safety brief before starting and strapped into your harness to avoid any accidents.
 It is then off to challenge yourself and the walls at Jump and Climb Traralgon.
 This place was mega fun if you were like my children and myself you would have grown up with a trampoline.
 This gives you a chance to relive the fun and build some great memories on your visit to the Latrobe Valley.
 Looking for things to do in Traralgon look no further.

 For more information check the Jump and Climb website

 Monday: 10am-5pm, Tuesday: 10am-6pm, Wednesday: 10am-6pm Thursday:10am-6pm, Friday:10am-7pm, Saturday:10am-6pm, Sunday:10am-5pm

 Public holidays: 10am-3pm (please note, some public holidays we may close)

 Where is Jump and Climb Traralgon:

 There will be even more things to do in Traralgon soon with the construction of the Traralgon cinemas going full steam ahead opposite the Stockland Traralgon shopping Centre.
 The Traralgon Cinema will open sometime in 2019.